Alaska Sea Kayak Touring

 - 14-day trip of which 12 day will be on expedition

-- Hire of composite boats, and equipment. (all good stuff not like Norway)
+- Hire of composite boats, Buoyancy Aids, Spray-decks and Paddles.

 - Charter boat to the start of the expedition

 - Flights or travel into and out from Anchorage for the start and finish of the trip.

 - Food for the trip